Blog

 The incident report creates an official record that the fall occurred on the property.
 Property owners and businesses are required to keep records of these incidents, and the report becomes an important piece of your claim file.

-Step 4: Document the Scene Thoroughly
+Step 4: Take Photos and Videos of the Accident Scene

 Evidence from the accident scene is some of the most valuable proof in a slip and fall case.
 Property conditions change quickly.
 Spills get mopped up, broken tiles get repaired, and warning signs appear where none existed before.
 If you are physically able, document everything before conditions change.